Levelling up student ambitions.

 (+16% vs target)

-“We were impressed by Big Cat’s understanding of our target audience and our offer, from the initial pitch, strategy, to optimising the campaign.
+“We were impressed by Big Cat’s understanding of our target audience and our offer, from the initial pitch, marketing strategy, to optimising the campaign.
 We invested in high quality, distinctive creative and photography, which we were happy with, and crucially, it drove our college application numbers year on year through a multi-channel marketing approach.”

 Steph Gregan, Senior Digital Marketing & Web Content Officer